Orthopedic Fitness Insight

 Adjustability Between Training Phases

-Here is where prong belts have a legitimate advantage, and it's worth being honest about.
+Prong belts have a legitimate advantage here, and it's worth being honest about it.

 A lever belt requires a small manual adjustment (a coin or flathead screwdriver) to reposition the lever bracket.
 It takes 30 seconds when you know how, but it is a discrete step that some lifters find inconvenient mid-cycle.